 COVID-19 ResponseChippewa Valley Museum has developed procedures to make its public spaces as accessible as possible during the COVID-19 pandemic while also reducing risks for those visiting and working inside its buildings.
 The procedures detailed below were reviewed and approved by the Eau Claire City-County Health Department.
 Procedures will change as the impact of the pandemic increases or decreases within the community.

 - Wash hands or use hand sanitizer (provided) at entry

 - Maintain minimum 6 feet distance from others outside your household.
 Social distancing reminders posted throughout building

-- Face coverings required for guests and staff.
+- Face coverings required for guests over age 2 and staff to help protect children under age 12 and all those who are not vaccinated.
 Disposable masks available for those who do not have their own face covering

-- Limited capacity, adjusted based on circumstances but no greater than 50% capacity
+- Adjusted based on circumstances but no greater than 100

-- Log House and Sunnyview School House closed for winter months.
+- Log House and Sunnyview School House open upon request.

-- A sanitizing cleaning solution approved to kill coronavirus and cloth will be used to wipe down high-touch surfaces during the day and when museum closes.
-Solution will be changed 1 - 2x daily depending upon visitor traffic.
+- A sanitizing cleaning solution approved to kill coronavirus and cloth is used to wipe down high-touch surfaces during the day and when museum closes.

 - Shared spaces will be cleaned between shifts using cleaning solution

 - Schlegelmilch House at 517 S. Farwell available for rental.
 Guests expected to follow local health department recommendations.

 - Private events at museum may be reserved